ZhangWan-byte/Internal_Solitary_Wave_Localization/README.md

 ## Localization
 Data in 8*16 with 8 variables and a window containing 16 data points.
 In total 6680 pieces.
 Labels are Ints in [0,16] where 0 represents "no Inner Wave" and any other number represents the location of inner wave (which pixel).

-Under the error of ±5 pixels, the classification accuracy is 97%.
+Under the error of ±5 pixels, the highest localization accuracy is 97%.